leonardocastanodiaz/s3statichtmlwithterraform/README.md

 # s3statichtmlwithterraform
+Static HTML With S3 Buckets and CloudFront deployed with terraform modules

+## The goal of this repo is create in a fast way a static website out of S3 buckets and CloudFront Distribution.

-Static HTML With S3 Buckets and CloudFront deployed with terraform modules 0 Register a new domain with your favourite registarar and add NS servers as in route53
+0 Register a new domain with your favourite registarar and add NS servers as in route53

 1 Edit the main.tf and add the domain and chose your AWS Region